-Details on the City's outstanding debt obligations as of June 30, 2019 are as follows:
+Details on the City's outstanding debt obligations as of June 30, 2020 are as follows:

-Balance at June 30, 2019

-Bonds June 30, 2013

-\$362,500 Water System Improvement Revenue Bonds, Series 1983.
+Details on the City's outstanding debt obligations as of Julie 30, 2020 are as follows.
+Balance at June 30, 2020 Bonds \$362,500 Water System Improvement Revenue Bonds, Series 1983.
 Proceeds from the Bonds were used to fund water system improvements Bonds are due in annual installments of \$21,305, which includes interest at 5% through maturity in November 2023.
-Revenues from the water system are pledged to repay this indebtedness. \$ 90,290

-Lease Purchase

-The City has entered into a lease purchase with local bank to finance the acquisition of a vehicle for its public works.
+Revenues from the water system are pledged to repay this indebtedness. \$ 73,499 Lease Purchase The City has entered into a lease purchase with local bank to finance the acquisition of a vehicle for its public works.
 The amount financed was \$133,383.
 The interest rate on this agreement is 2.04%, with annual payments (including interest) of \$20,641.
 This agreement matures in 2022.
-59,474

-Capital Lease
+40,046 Capital Leases The City has entered into an agreement with a company to lease four vehicles in the year ended June 30, 2019, which is being accounted for as a capital lease.
+The total cost of the vehicles was 98,346

-The City has entered into an agreement with a local company to lease four vehicles in 2019, which is being accounted for as a capital lease.
+The City has entered into an agreement with a company to lease four vehicles in the year ended June 30, 2019, which is being accounted for as a capital lease.
 The total cost of the vehicles was approximately \$150,000, with the City paying approximately \$23,000 up front and financing approximately \$127,000, with monthly payments of approximately \$2,500 for 60 months, which includes interest ranging from 5.43% to 6.25%.
 If the City is late making its required payments, the interest rate will be 18%.
 In the event the lease term for any vehicle ends prior to the last day of the scheduled term, the lessor will recalculate all fees due in accordance with the Rule of 78's.
-In additional to specified maintenance and insurance to be maintained on each vehicle through the lease term, the City will have to pay approximately \$3,000 per vehicle at the end of the lease term if they want to keep the vehicle. \$ 121,205
+In additional to specified maintenance and insurance to be maintained on each vehicle through the lease term, the City will have to pay approximately \$3,000 per vehicle at the end of the lease term if they want to keep the vehicle.